-1. Create a toolkit to provide a range of tools and resources intended to support industry stakeholders in their efforts to educate homeowners on heirs' property rights resolution.
-Promote the toolkit through channels that may include, for example, targeted e-mail, industry conferences or learning events, webinars, tutorials, and web content.
+1. Create a toolkit to provide a range of tools and resources intended to support industry stakeholders, ~~including FHLB members and other lenders, non-profit housing intermediaries, housing counselors~~, in their efforts to educate homeowners on heirs' property rights resolution.
+Promote the toolkit ~~in collaboration with the selected FHLBs and~~ through channels that may include, for example, targeted e-mail, industry conferences or learning events, webinars, tutorials, and web content.
 2. Facilitate at least four homeowner education sessions in collaboration with the selected housing organizations to increase understanding of heirs' property issues and paths to resolution.
 Topics may include estate planning, legal services, home financing options, homeowners' insurance, home preservation and protection, financial management, and housing counseling.
 Also address opportunities for accessing the home's equity once title is cleared, including providing information on Freddie Mac's low down payment and renovation suite of products. - a.
 Ask participants to complete a survey on our program at each session to inform potential enhancements. - b.
 Assess participant survey results and adjust the program as appropriate.
 Include findings on survey results in a report to FHFA.
 3. Assess the feasibility of a policy enhancement to allow flexibilities that would increase access to credit for homeowners committed to clearing their title issues.